nexinexi/aave-health-alert/README.md

 1. Check your AAVE health factor at the configured interval
 2. If health factor drops below threshold, send an emergency push notification
+3. Send scheduled daily reports (normal priority) at morning and evening times
-3. Emergency notifications (Priority 2) will retry at the configured interval until acknowledged or expired (Pushover behavior)
+4. Emergency notifications (Priority 2) will retry at the configured interval until acknowledged or expired (Pushover behavior)
-4. The service suppresses new emergency alerts until either the expiration window passes or health factor recovers above the threshold (then the cooldown resets)
+5. The service suppresses new emergency alerts until either the expiration window passes or health factor recovers above the threshold (then the cooldown resets)

-## Emergency Notifications
+## Notifications

+### Emergency Alerts

 When your health factor drops below the threshold, you'll receive a **Priority 2 emergency notification** that: